What is it?

-In astigmatic patients, the laser flattens or steepens the cornea in one meridian (direction), in order to make the cornea more spherical (round instead of oval).
+When treating astigmatism, the Excimer Laser flattens or steepens the cornea in one direction (meridian) in order to make it more spherical.

 Some excimer laser brands are Alcon, Bausch and Lomb, Nidek, Schwind, VISX, WaveLight and Carl Zeiss.

 The Excimer Laser is an extremely high-precision sculpting tool that is used to change the focusing power of the eye.
 It does this by breaking carbon bonds in the corneal tissue, hence reshaping certain areas of the cornea.

 For this part of the procedure, you will lay on the treatment bed and look into a flashing light.
 Your eyes will still be numbed from the anaesthetic drops that were applied before the use of the Femtosecond Laser in the previous step of the procedure.